sxlxc/Hakyllsite/posts/matroidgirth.md

     Thus $G$ is a tree and we can always assume that one of the matroids in the summands is graphic matroid, cographic matroid or $R_{10}$.
 Finding the minimum circuit containing a fixed element can be done in those matroids in polynomial time and there exists a algorithm that computes the tree in cubic time [@truemper_decomposition_1990].

 3. $M=M_1\oplus_3 M_2$.
 Similar to the 2-sum case.
 There are only 3 common elements.
 We can enumerate all circuits of $M_1$ which contain one of the common elements.

+However, deciding whether a regular matroid has a circuit of length at most k containing two fixed elements [is FPT](https://mathoverflow.net/questions/434026/algorithm-for-finding-a-minimum-weight-circuit-in-a-weighted-binary-matroid#comment1118055_434045).

 # Perturbed graphic matroids